 In my spare time I enjoy walking my dog Molly, cooking and retail therapy.

-Based at Pride Veterinary Centre in Derby my role involves supporting the small animal and equine teams with medicine purchasing and reporting.
+Based at Pride Veterinary Centre in Derby my role involves supporting the small animal and equine groups with medicine purchasing and reporting.
 I have joined XLVets from the aerospace sector where I was training to be a quality engineer, having previously worked in accounts and credit control.
-Outside of work I enjoy decorating and going on adventures with my two dogs Bailey and Bobby.
+Outside of work I enjoy decorating and going on walks with my two dogs Bailey and Bobby.

 I joined the XLVets team in January 2011 as Farm Executive manager to help facilitate the needs and activities of the farm executive. late in 2014 my role changed to Meeting & Events Manager; functioning as part of the business process team, I work closely with colleagues and members across all species groups to co-ordinate the smooth and efficient delivery of all XLVet meetings.
 I have also developed an interest in Neuro Linguistic Programming (NLP) and following various courses during 2014/15 I achieved my NLP Business Practitioners qualification at the end of 2015.